willstepp/writings/hunger/hunger.md

 Tye broke from his story.
 Mika could tell his thoughts were heavy and felt pity for his old friend who carried so much responsiblitiy on his shoulders.
 He gazed into the flames and continued.

 Help us, Mika.
 I know you have gone another way but I command you to help us in this fight.
 Help your tribe in its time of need.
 Abandon your selfish journey and help your people to survive the winter.
 Quickly the others have forgotten.
 They call you the Boy with the Bucket and riducule you.
 But I remember how  it was before.
 I do not forget so quickly as them.
 No one could touch your skills in the hunt.
 Not even me.
 This I know.
 Regain your strength and we can fight them together.
 Side by side.
 Soon we will return to the valley to take revenge for what they did and to claim our stake.
-Please join us.
+Please help us.

 Mika stared into the flames as newly-appointed Chief of War watched him.